 In addition to being accountable for the parts of the work completed, an author should be able to identify which coauthors are responsible for other specific parts of the work.
-In addition, authors should have confidence in the integrity of the contributions of their co-authors.
-The most recent version of the ICMJE criteria will be adhered to.
-We will also use the ICMJE criteria for non-author contributorship.
+In addition, authors should have confidence in the integrity of the contributions of their coauthors.
+The most recent version of the ICMJE criteria will be followed.
+We will also use the ICMJE criteria for nonauthor contributorship.
 Before work on a trial manuscript is initiated, a writing group will be formed and first and last authors will be designated.
-This writing group will be formed by discussion in the Trial Management Group.
+This writing group will be formed by discussion in the TMG.

-In addition to being accountable for the parts of the work done, an author should be able to identify which co-authors are responsible for specific other parts of the work.
-In addition, authors should have confidence in the integrity of the contributions of their co-authors.
-The most recent version of the ICMJE criteria will be adhered to.
-We will also use the ICMJE criteria for non-author contributorship.
-Before work on a trial manuscript is initiated, a writing group will be formed and first and last authors will be designated.
-This writing group will be formed by discussion in the Trial Management Group.

 Discussion

-This will be the first large scale trial to provide robust evidence of the effectiveness of ATLS® since the programme was first started in 1978.
-Regardless of its findings, it will have important implications for trauma life support training globally.
-If ATLS® training improves patient outcomes, then ways to promote its use and optimise its implementation, especially in low- and middle income countries such as India, should be explored.
+This will be the first large scale trial to provide robust evidence of the effectiveness of ATLS® since the programme was initiated in 1978.
+Regardless of the findings, this study will have important implications for trauma life support training globally.
+If ATLS® training improves patient outcomes, ways to promote its use and optimise its implementation, especially in low- and middle income countries such as India, should be explored.
 If patient outcomes do not improve, then trauma life support training needs to change.

 Trial status